-4.2.1 User-Provider Model of Network Service
+121 User-Provider Model of Network Service

-A model of the Network layer together with the two bottom layers, the Data Link and Physical layers, is given in Figure 4.3.
-The Network layer offers to entities in the Transport layer a capability by which they may exchange data across the physical subnetwork, without concern for how it is actually routed or relayed through the subnetwork. entities within the Network layer and those below co-ordinate their operations the provide a service, called Network Service (NS).
-Together, the Network entities (and those below the Network layer) are modelled as the Network Service Provider (NS Provider).
-Since the next higher layer is the Transport layer, the users of the Network service are Transport entities residing in end system.
-As such, a Transport entity is called a Network Service User (NS User).
-Transport entities what wish to use the Network service are bound to one or more NSAPs, as shown in Figure 4.4.
+A model of the Network layer together with the two bottom layers, the Data Link Physical layers, is given in Figure 8.3.
+The Network layer offers to entities in the sport layer a capability by which they may exchange data across the physical subork, without concern for how it is actually routed or relayed through the subork.
+Entities within the Network layer and those below co-ordinate their operations provide a service, called Network Service (NS).
+Together, the Network entities (and below the Network layer) are modelled as the Network Service Provider (NS or ider).
+Since the next higher layer is the Transport layer, the users of the Network ere are Transport entities residing in end system.
+As such, a Transport entity is a Network Service User (NS User).
+Transport entities what wish to use the below the service are bound to one or more NSAPs, as shown in Figure 8.4.

-Figure 4.4 Network service access points and connection end points.
+Figure 8.4 Network service access points and connection end points.

-The network Service may be connection-oriented, in which case two Transport entities must establish a connection before data can be transferred.
-The connection is preferably released soon after data transfer is complete.
-Or, the Network service may be connection-less.
-In connection-less Network service, a Transport entity simply makes vailable user data to the NS provider, together with the address of an NSAP to which the destination Transport entity is attached.
-The NS provider than appropriately routes packets through the sub-networks to the destination NSAP.
-A packet, or more precisely Network Protocol Data Unit, consists of user data and the addresses of both the source NSAP and destination NSAP.
-The source NSAP address may be used by the destination Transport entity to determine the identify of the source Transport entity.
-These addresses constitute only a part of the packet header, better known as Protocol Control Information.
+The network Service may be connection-oriented, in which case two Transport inities must establish a connection before data can be transferred.
+The connection is referably released soon after data transfer is complete.
+Or, the Network service may be unection-less.
+In connection-less Network service, a Transport entity simply makes allable user data to the NS provider, together with the address of an NSAP to which destination Transport entity is attached.
+The NS provider than appropriately routes the destination Transport entity of the destination NSAP.
+A packet, or more precisely network Protocol Data Unit, consists of user data and the addresses of both the source AP and destination NSAP.
+The source NSAP address may be used by the destination the identify of the source Transport entity.
+These dresses constitute only a part of the packet header, better known as Protocol Control formation.

-4.2.2 Network Connections
+2.2 Network Connections

-A similar approach is used by the Network layer to establish a connection on behalf of a pair of Transport entities (see Figure 4.4).
-Such a connection is formally termed Network Connection (or NC).
-Once a connection is established, packets containing user data do not explicitly carry the address of source and destination NSAPs.
-Instead, they carry information that uniquely identifiers the connection to which the data belongs.
-From the viewpoint of view of Transport entities, a connection is identified by its end points, one in each NSAP.
-These are formally referred to as Network Connection End Points, or NCEPs, and are identified using, what are formally termed, Network Connection End Point Identifiers (NCEP Identifiers).
-Each NCEP identifier has a local significance, in that it is unique within the domain of the corresponding NSAP.
-The NCEP Identifiers are assigned at the time of connection establishment, and remain unchanged during the lifetime of the connection.
-Subsequently, during the data transfer phase, a Transport entity makes available user data to the NS provider, together with the identifier of the local NCEP.
+A similar approach is used by the Network layer to establish a connection on behalf a pair of Transport entities (see Figure 8.4).
+Such a connection is formally termed twork Connection (or NC).
+Once a connection is established, packets containing user a do not explicitly carry the address of source and destination NSAPs.
+Instead, they information that uniquely identifiers the connection to which the data belongs.
+From the viewpoint of view of Transport entities, a connection is identified by its end bints, one in each NSAP.
+These are formally referred to as Network Connection End points, or NCEPs, and are identified using, what are formally termed, Network connection End Point Identifiers (NCEP Identifiers).
+Each NCEP identifier has a local anificance, in that it is unique within the domain of the corresponding NSAP.
+The connection establishment, and remain a Transport entity makes available user data to the NS provider, together with makes a NCEP.

-NCEP Identifiers also help to distinguish between a number of connections that may restablished from the same NSAP.
-This is required since a pair of Transport entities may establish a number of connections to support transfer of unrelated streams of data.
-Or, a Transport entity may establish an independent connection with a number of Transport entities.
-The NS provider is invariably capable of supporting multiple ennections, subject of course to availability resources, primarily storage related.
+CEP Identifiers also help to distinguish between a number of connections that may stablished from the same NSAP.
+This is required since a pair of Transport entities stablish a number of connections to support transfer of unrelated streams of data.
+Transport entity may establish an independent connection with a number of sport entities.
+The NS provider is invariably capable of supporting multiple ections, subject of course to availability resources, primarily storage related.